Women in Adventure Sport Conference

 Supporting and enabling female participants, coaches and leaders – A sharing of experiences, knowledge and ideas.

 The 2018 conference brought together like minded people (women and men) from the world of Adventure Sport, who are interested in exploring women’s participation, with a view to supporting and developing more women participants, coaches and leaders.
-This year the conference explored mind-set & self-belief.
+The 2018 conference explored mind-set & self-belief.

 2018 Speaker Presentations